omron-devhub/d6t-2jcieev01-raspberrypi/README.md

 It is a sample projects for OMRON sensor evaluation kit **2JCIE-EV01-RP1** with Raspberry-Pi boards.

-2JCIE-EV01 sensor evaluation kits are ...T.B.D...
+2JCIE-EV01 sensor evaluation boards are Open Platforms by OMRON corporation and prototype your ideas with variety environmental information.
-(see 2SMPB-02E projects abstract)

 ## Description
 Sample programs for acquiring data from sensors on 2JCIE-EV01.